 The only part of this that is clear is extraction time.
 All espresso preparation is generally done between 23-45 seconds, depending on the solubility of the coffee.
 So a "longer" shot will simply use a coarser grind than a shorter shot, as the amount of ground coffee will be the same with the same extraction time.
 As we explained in our "How to Read your Coffee Bag" article, darker roasted or lower elevation coffee extracts quicker than lighter roasted or higher elevation coffee, so we tend to pull those coffees quicker.

 What does it all mean, Clive?

-At Clive, we are striving to make sense of all of these legacy terms to help consumers make great espresso at home.
-We have dispatched all mention of single and double shots, in favor of brew ratios.
-We have also centered around the use of a triple basket, as it seems to be more forgiving than the single or double, especially in the 53mm variety.
-It also seems to be gaining favor in the most prominent cafes.
+At Clive, we strive to make sense of these legacy terms to help consumers make great espresso at home.
+We have dispatched all mentions of single and double shots in favor of brew ratios.
+We have also centered around using a triple basket, as it is more forgiving than the single or double, especially in the 53mm variety.
+It is also gaining favor in the most prominent cafes.

 The Clive recipe for espresso is the same as used by the originator of American espresso (and the pioneer of latte art), Espresso Vivacé in Seattle.
 We use a 1:1.5 brew ratio (as it stands up to larger milk drinks), a triple basket with 20 grams of ground coffee to extract 30 grams of liquid espresso in 23 (dark roast) to 30 (medium to light roast) seconds.

-We think it is high time to dispatch with the term double altogether.
+It is high time to dispatch with the term double altogether.
 Or, simply ask the follow-up question.
 "Could I please have a double?
 Oh, by the way, what is your brew ratio?"
-You'll notice we avoid terms like "triple" and "ristretto" because those terms don't give you the details that really count.
+You'll notice we avoid terms like "triple" and "ristretto" because those terms don't give you the details that count.